cv

 Fred Hutchinson Research Center

-• Collaborated with Professor Peter B. Gilbert on research projects related to causal inference and debiased/targeted machine learning with applications to the US-sponsored COVID-19 vaccine trials.
+• Collaborated with Dr. Peter B. Gilbert on causal inference for COVID-19 vaccine trials.

 Skills